monowireless/MWSDK_docs/en/TWENET_C/content/latest/README.md

 > [https://github.com/monowireless/MWSDK_COMMON_SNAP/releases](https://github.com/monowireless/MWSDK_COMMON_SNAP/releases)

-To update the MWSDK, download the zip file from this repository, and replace the directory and files with the ones before the update.
+To update the MWSDK, download the zip file from this repository, and replace the folder and files with the ones before the update.